St. Paul RegionSee the world's first UFO landing pad.

 Twisted Fork offers locally inspired cuisine showcasing local farmers and producers with a seasonal menu and a different special each day.
 The peanut butter turtle cheesecake is to die for!
 Or you can sample the spicy pickle fries with some Lakeland Landing Pad Lager from the local Lakeland Brewing Company.
 For some fresh produce, be sure to visit the impressive St. Paul Farmers' Market held every Friday morning year-round at the St. Paul Recreation Centre.

 Located near St. Paul is the ultimate Pow Wow Station - St. Brides Trading Post specializing in a large supply of beads, drums, home tan and commercial hides, furs, natural products, pipes and more.
 They carry Manitobah Mukluks, Pendleton blankets and Montania Mountain jackets, accessories, jewellery, books and so much more.
-Back in town, there’s something for everyone at Simplistic Gifts.
-Specializing in custom wall art, signs, decals, apparel, custom clothing, handmade soy candles and more.
-Mz.C's Modern Mix is a “mix” of new modern ladies and men's fashions, and consignment with new inventory coming in weekly.
-For a great selection of fabric, stop by Yvonne's Gone Quilting on the Quilting Tour, and for some eclectic treasures visit Loree's Antiques & Collectibles on the Antique Tour.
+Back in town, for a great selection of fabric, stop by Yvonne's Gone Quilting on the Quilting Tour, and for some eclectic treasures visit Loree's Antiques & Collectibles on the Antique Tour.
 When you are all shopped out, relax and book a stay at the Canalta Hotel in St. Paul.
-There is also a new Hampton Inn opening by spring 2018 in St. Paul.
+There is also a new Hampton Inn that opened in 2018 in St. Paul.
 Looking to purchase an RV, or need parts and service?
 Be sure to visit Smyl RV next to Smyl Motors in St. Paul.